obsidiandynamics/yconf/README.md

 Most off-the-shelf parsers already have a method akin to this.
 So in most cases, it's simply a matter of wrapping the underlying parser.

 Sometimes you need to massage the resulting DOM into what YConf expects.
-Remember, the object graph needs to be either a scalar (a primitive or its boxed type), a `List<Object>` or a `Map<String, Object>`, where the `Object` element/value is either a scalar or again a `List`/`Map`.
+Remember, each node in the object graph needs to be either a scalar (a primitive or its boxed type), a `List<Object>` or a `Map<String, Object>`, where the `Object` element/value is either a scalar or again a `List`/`Map`.

-Another thing to watch out for is type precision.
-YConf expects all integral numbers to be a `long`, and all floating-point numbers a `double`.
-Some parsers (e.g. Gson) cut corners, by default coercing all typeless numbers to a `double` on the pretense that JSON doesn't support integral types.
-This is lossy, as the 52-bit mantissa in a [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) `double` cannot accommodate the full 64-bit range of a `long`.
-See [FixDoubles.java](https://github.com/obsidiandynamics/yconf/blob/master/gson/src/main/java/com/obsidiandynamics/yconf/FixDoubles.java) for an example on how YConf's Gson plugin recursively transforms non-decimal `double`s to `long`s in an object graph.
+Another thing to watch out for is [number types](#user-content-number-types).
+See [FixDoubles.java](https://github.com/obsidiandynamics/yconf/blob/master/gson/src/main/java/com/obsidiandynamics/yconf/FixDoubles.java) for an example on how YConf's Gson plugin recursively transforms non-decimal `double`s to `int`s and `long`s in an object graph.